 Research at the Membrane Biophysics and Biophotonics group (MB&B) is focused in application of Biophotonic techniques to biological systems.
 The experimental techniques used in our laboratory are mostly based in multiphoton excitation microscopy, such as fluorescence imaging, fluorescence lifetime imaging (FLIM), fluorescence polarization imaging, fluorescence correlation spectroscopy (FCS), Raster image correlation spectroscopy (RICS) and second harmonic generation microscopy (SHG).
 With these techniques it is possible to reconstruct 3D images of the specimen of interest and learn about their structural and dynamical aspects.
 We are particularly interested in exploring the lateral structure of different model and biological membranes, both at equilibrium and not equilibrium situations.
 Also we are currently applying the aforementioned techniques to understand different physical aspects of skin tissue.

 MB&B is associated to MEMPHYS- Center for Biomembrane Physics, a center of excellence supported by The Danish National Research Foundation.
 Also our group has active participation in a national bioimaging infrastructure (DaMBIC) and NanoCAN a center financed by Lundbeck Foundation devoted to application of nano-devices to fight cancer.

-Head of research: Professor with special responsibilities Luis A. Bagatolli
+Head of research: Professor Luis A. Bagatolli

 We are performed diverse research activities mostly related with the structural and dynamical aspects of compositionally simple and complex membranes (models and biological relevant membranes) and skin tissue: